hoangnam17012008/RooverCord/README.md

 ### Bot ToS & Information
 ***

+`Customization`

+Coders can customize the behavior of the script in ODev/dev.json (If they know what they're doing).
+In the ODev folder, you can also find the manual.txt file which explains error codes and provides additional info.
+User customization is in the .env and user.json files.
+There you can add a password, your token, your preferred name, spam messages, and whether you'd like a custom status to appear upon running the bot.
+That's all, enjoy!
+If you have any questions write an issue.

 `Errors`

 To learn about specific error codes and what they mean, see the notes file in the OSettings folder!